wriley/DayZBanditAI/README.md

 - Repack your dayz_server.pbo (it should be about 400KB larger).
 - You are now ready to start your server.

-Note: DZAI's settings file can be found in DZAI\init\dzai_variables.sqf
+<b>Note:</b> DZAI's settings file can be found in DZAI\init\dzai_variables.sqf.
+You may store your custom settings changes in DZAI\DZAI_settings_override.sqf.
+Instructions are provided inside this file.

 Required Edits:
 ============